Deconversion

 The Per-Seat Ransom

-A Declaration of Independence from Vendor Extraction
+A Declaration of Independence from Vendor Lock-In

 For more than two decades, the enterprise software industry has operated on a simple premise: make leaving expensive enough that customers stop thinking about it.
-What follows is a count of the specific mechanisms by which this has been accomplished — and a declaration that the era in which these mechanisms had real power is over.
+What follows is a count of the specific mechanisms by which this has been accomplished, and a declaration that the era in which these mechanisms had real power is over.

 The Count of Indictments